 Museum of Life + Science

 Museum of Life + Science includes a two-story science center, a large butterfly conservatory and habitats for 60 species of animals on its 84 acres just blocks from downtown Durham.
-On regularly scheduled Durham Community Days, residents of Durham (showing ID) get in for free and can bring up to five kids for free.
+On regularly scheduled Durham Community Days, residents of Durham and Durham County (showing ID) get in for free and can bring up to five kids for free.

 433 West Murray Avenue, Durham

 The Nasher Museum offers free admission to everyone, any day it’s open, which is Tuesday through Sunday.